VaishnaviThakre/Credit-Card-Fraud-Detection-Regression/README.md

 - F1 Score
 - ROC-AUC

-These metrics are calculated and saved in the `results/evaluation_metrics.txt` file.

 ## Results
 Detailed results and performance metrics of the trained models are stored in the `notebooks` directory.
 Visualizations of the results can be found in the `notebooks` directory.